cb-cities/sierra-charlie/README.md

 ### Building continuously

-For additional convenience, the source files of  project may be continuously monitored for changes by the local machine.
-Changing any of the files will cause a build to be performed automatically.
+For additional convenience, the project source files may be continuously monitored for changes.
+Changing any of the files on the local machine will cause a build to be performed automatically.

 If the build is successful, any project-related web browser windows will be automatically reloaded.
 This is supported on OS X only, in Chrome, Firefox, and Safari, and requires installing the [`entr`](http://entrproject.org/) tool.
 (See [_reload-firefox_](https://github.com/mietek/reload-firefox) for Firefox-specific instructions.)